+The reversal of write-downs arose when the inventories initially written down are sold or used, resulting in a decrease in the amount of the original write-down.
 The write-downs arose from the write-down of inventories to net realizable value.

-As of December 31, 2022 and 2021, the Group did not provide any inventories as collateral for its loans.
+As of December 31, 2023 and 2022, the Group did not provide any inventories as collateral for its loans.